 NatureCast Concrete surfaces are surprisingly light, with an average weight of only 10 to 12 pounds per square foot – much less than other concrete surfaces or granite (typically some 18 pounds or more per square foot for a comparable thickness).

-Our propriety core and re-enforcement technique can produce stable, durable surfaces from only 1½ to as much as 9 inches in thickness – without any significant gain in weight.
-Wall panels can be as this as ½” thick.
+Our propriety core and re-inforcement technique produces stable, durable surfaces from only 1½ inches to as much as 9 inches in thickness – without any significant gain in weight.
+Wall panels can be as thin as ½” thick.

 Yes!
 If décor change is desired, the surface color and appearance can be easily changed.
 Your clients can have a different look without having to demolish and replace the whole surface – all at a fraction of the cost, time and mess of a new surface.

 Based on the appearance specified in your order, NatureCast Concrete surfaces use integral pigment (within cement) as well as optional colors applied and sealed within the finish coat, including subtle color washes and textured faux finishes.